 - Wealth: I’ve recently been thinking about retirement and IRAs, and haven been reading up on the FIRE (financial independence/retire early) movement.
 I know, I know, I haven’t even started a full-time job yet.
 But I’m starting to figure out more creative ways to save more money and budget tighter.
-As an easy and enjoyable first step, with more time on my hands this break, I’ve been rarely eating out and cooking most of my meals, and I barely did any shopping this holiday season.
+As an easy and enjoyable first step, with more time on my hands this break, I’ve been rarely eating out and cooking most of my meals.

 - Wisdom: Once I graduate, I certainly do not want to stop learning.
 This year, I need to force myself to stick to a system in which I open myself up to new areas of study, but also to continue to learn about the latest research, developments, and technologies in computer science and other related fields.
 I want to constantly be building something, so as a first step, I want to always be working on a side project for fun.
 I’m starting the year off with finishing a brand new portfolio website I’m building from scratch and learning different web technologies for the first time.